+MYTH

+My business doesn't need to be compliant because the building is old and therefore grandfathered in.

+FACT

-MYTH FACT My business doesn't need to be compliant because the building is old.
-There are no "safe harbor" provisions.
-"Safe harbor" is the notion that ADA requirements do not apply to build-ings constructed prior to the establishment of the ADA.
+There are no "grandfathering" provisions.

+"Grandfathering" is the notion that ADA requirements do not apply to buildings constructed prior to the establishment of the ADA.
 This, however, is not true.
 Regardless of the age or historical importance of a building, if it is open to the public, you must provide access to the goods and services you offer.

 A Certified Access Specialist (CASp) can tell you what changes, if any, are needed for your facility to be compliant.

-The building is owned by someone else, so l'm not liable for violations.
+The building is owned by someone else, so I'm not liable for violations.

 Compliance is not only the landlord's responsibility.

 Both the lessor and lessee are responsible and liable for the accessibility of a facility's public areas.
-If you lease or rent a facility, it is advisable to have an agreement with your landlord about who is responsible for providing and main- taining the facility's accessible features.
-Lease and rental agreements must stipulate whether the property was in- spected by a CASp, and, if so, whether or not the property is compliant with all applicable construction-related accessibility standards.
+If you lease or rent a facility, it is advisable to have an agreement with your landlord about who is responsible for providing and maintaining the facility's accessible features.

+Property owners must disclose in lease and rental agreements if the facility has been inspected by a CASp.
+If the facility has not been inspected by a CASp, the landlord must allow inspection of the property by a CASp you hire.
+Making any repairs or modifications necessary to correct violations of construction-related accessibility standards that are noted in a CASp report is presumed to be the responsibility of the commercial property owner or lessor, unless otherwise mutually agreed upon by the commercial property owner or lessor and the lessee or tenant.

 The standards are always changing, making it hard to stay in compliance.

 Construction standards for your facility do not change.

 The ADA has only been updated once in more than twenty years.
 Although the California Building Code is amended regularly, your facility's compliance is determined by the building code in place when your facility was originally constructed or last altered.
 A once-compliant facility isn't made noncompliant because the accessibility regulations and guidelines are updated; however, accessible features must be maintained.

 A CASp can determine your status of compliance according to the applicable standards (ADA and California Building Code).

-DIVISION OF THE STATE ARCHITECT

-EPARTMENT OF GENERAL SERVICE: